 OCIC brings together sectoral leaders and practitioners, issue-specific experts, advocates, academics, funders and private sector actors to better understand and leverage perspectives, expertise and resources.

 Influence and Inspire with a focus on transformative community and public engagement

 OCIC provides communications platforms to amplify the voice of its members, and to influence and inspire key decision makers and the public.

 OCIC is governed by a volunteer Board of Directors elected annually by the voting membership of the Council.
 Board members serve in their individual capacity on Executive, Governance, Finance & Sustainability, and Membership Committees.

-Secretary - Jessica Ferne - International Development and Relief Foundation
+Vice President – Jessica Ferne, International Development and Relief Foundation

 Jessica Ferne – International Development and Relief Foundation